TutulMajumder/Literary-Delights/README.md

-Literary-Delights is a Online Bookshop Project using Java.
+Literary-Delights: An Online Bookshop Project

-Firstly,Download the file and then unzip .
+Completed by: Tutul Majumder
-Secondly,open the Main.java file in a java based code editor.Run the Main.java file in cmd.
+Semester: Fall 2023-24

-Thirdly,in cmd write 'Javac Main.java && java Main'.
+This repository features the "Literary-Delights" online bookshop project developed in Java, completed under the guidance of my faculty advisor during the Fall 2023-24 semester.

-And explore the project.
+Download and unzip the project files, then open Main.java in a Java editor like IntelliJ, Eclipse,Notepad++ or VS Code.
+In the terminal, navigate to the project folder and run javac Main.java && java Main to compile and execute the program.
+After running, feel free to explore project as desired.